hackwell4216/final-year-project/README.md

 - **MetaMask:** A cryptocurrency wallet extension for Chrome that enables secure transactions.

-- **Blockchain Technology:** Leveraged for secure and transparent transactions.
+- **Blockchain Technology:** Leveraged for secure and transparent transactions and records of transactions.

 - **Vercel:** A cloud platform for deploying and hosting web applications.